-PART II GENERAL PROVISIONS, PLAYING GROUND, GOAL AND BEHIND POSTS, &c.
+PART II GENERAL PROVISIONS PLAYING GROUND, GOAL AND BEHIND POSTS, &c.

-2. (i) The distance between the goal posts shall not be more than 200 yards, nor less, than 150 yards, and the width of the playing space not more than 150 yards, nor less than 100 yards, to be measured equally on each side of a line drawn through the centre of the goal. (ii.)
-The goal posts shall be seven yards apart, and not less than twenty feet in height.

-(iii.)
-Two behind posts shall be placed at a distance of seven yards, one on each side of the goal posts, and in straight line with them.

-(iv.)
-The intervening line between the goal posts shall be called the goal line, and the intervening lines between the goal posts and the behind posts shall be called the behind lines.

-(v.)
-Two straight lines shall be drawn, and running for a distance of ten yards from a goal post and at a right angle to the goal line, and the outer ends of these lines shall be connected by another straight line, and these lines shall be marked in white and known as the kickoff lines. (vi.)
-A circle eight feet in diameter shall be drawn in white in the centre of the ground.

-(vii.)
-The standard size of footballs shall be 22/4 inches to 23/4 inches in lateral circumference, 29/2 inches and not more than 30 inches longitudinally, not less than 16 oz. or more than 17 oz. in weight.
-(Altered Council, Nov., 1929).
+- 2. (i.)
+The distance between the goal posts shall not be more than 200 yards, nor less than 150 yards, and the width of the playing space not more than 150 yards, nor less than 100 yards, to be measured equally on each side of a line drawn through the centre of the goal. - (ii.)
+The goal posts shall be seven yards apart, and not less than twenty feet in height. - (iii.)
+Two behind posts shall be placed at seven yards, one on each side of the goal posts, and in straight line with them. - (iv.)
+The intervening line between the goal posts shall be called the goal line, and the intervening lines between the goal posts and the behind posts shall be called the behind lines. - (v.)
+Two straight lines shall be drawn, and running for a distance of ten yards from a goal post and at a right angle to the goal line, and the outer ends of these lines shall be connected by another straight line, and these lines shall be marked in white and known as the kick-off lines. - (vi.)
+A circle eight feet in diameter shall be drawn in white in the centre of the ground. - (vii.)
+The ball to be used shall lie approved of by the field umpire and shall not be less than 231⁄2 nor more than 241⁄2 inches in circumference laterally, and not less than 291⁄2 nor more than 301⁄2 inches longitudinally.

-TEAMS.

-3. Teams shall consist of nineteen players (to be named before the commencement of each game), not more than eighteen of whom shall take part in a match at any one time, unless where handicaps are conceded.
-The nineteenth man shall be available for use at discretion of his captain as a substitute player at any time during the match, but no player shall return to the field after having been once replaced.
+TEAMS

+3. Matches shall be played with not more than eighteen a side, unless where handicaps are conceded.
 Whenever during the progress of the game a team is detected playing more than the number arranged for, all the points scored by such team prior to such detection shall be annulled.
 A club which commences play with less than the number arranged for shall be allowed to complete its number at any stage of the game.